i-tanova/Kotlin-High-Performance/README.md

 Don't use concatination "a" + "b" use string templates "$a $b" - under the hood it uses StringBuilder In multithreaded environment use String Buffer.

+ ## Functional programming
+ * Write in declarative style (concentrate on business logic).
+Code describes what it does.

+ - pure functions
+ Result of the function depend on parameters, no shared state.
+Examples kotlin.math

+ - first-class functions
+ Function outside of object.
+Not a class member.
+All pure functions should be declared that way.

+ - higher-order functions
+ Functions that take functions as parameters or return type.
+ Strategy pattern. -> interface CompressionStrategy: ZipImplementation.
+Archiver class that holds it - set strategy, get strategy, archive().
+This pattern in Kotlin can be implemented on one line.

+ inline fun File.archive(strategy: () -> File): File = strategy()

+    - Inline functions - Use Inline with high order functions otherwise function is wrapped inside object.

+ - function composition
+ Avoid code as students.filter(name > "i").filter(age < 19).
+Use instead:

+ fun predicate(student) = ageLessThan19() && firstNameStartsWith(J)
+ students.filter(::predicate)

+ - typeclasses
+ - Lambdas

+ Capturing lambdas
+  val lambda = { lambda body }
+  lambda()

+  This creates a lot of code in java. so preferrably - don't use it.

+ - Closures
+ - Immutability